coderefinery/reports-and-proposals/phase-3-report/phase-3-report.md

 ## Long term survey results

 (FIXME) In XX we have discontinued the pre workshop surveys.
-We have learned all we can about the participants in earlier surveys and wanted to reduce the participant workloads.
+We have learned all we can about the participant personas in earlier surveys and wanted to reduce the participant workloads.
 We still ask some (voluntary) demographic questions as part of the registration.

 We continued to send out a survey to all participants of CodeRefinery workshops around